McSinyx/ipppi/_sources/requirements/use-case-model.rst.txt

 Brief Description
 ^^^^^^^^^^^^^^^^^

+This use case checks for the compatibility between the packages presuming the proposal is accepted.

 Flow of Events
 ^^^^^^^^^^^^^^

 Basic Flow
 """"""""""

+This use case starts when distribution packages are submitted by contributors.

+#.
+Check if the requirements of each package if they do not conflict
+   with each other.
+#.
+If there exists conflict, report failure, otherwise report success.

 Alternative Flows
 """""""""""""""""

+None.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^

+None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

+None.

 Post-Conditions
 ^^^^^^^^^^^^^^^

+None.

 Extension Points
 ^^^^^^^^^^^^^^^^

+None.

 Review Proposal
 ---------------